 Roti is a family run restaurant which opened its doors on the 1st of January 2017.
-We come from a background of existing successful eateries in Edinburgh managed by Mohammed Din and his two sons Husnan and Zulkernan Ahmed.
+We come from a background of existing successful eateries in Edinburgh managed by Mohammed Din.

 At Roti, our main aim is to deliver a mouth-watering and flavoursome menu created from authentic traditional recipes resulting in quality Indian and Pakistani cuisine.
 Our traditional cooking methods ensure all ingredients including fresh herbs and spices bring out maximum flavour.
 We take great pride in using fresh ingredients in our dishes which are prepared daily by our highly experienced team.